In this section:

 You will not be able to act until the Tax Credit Office has received both of the following:

-Until then, your client will need to deal directly with the Child Benefit Office.
-If you call the Child Benefit Helpline in the meantime, your client will need to be with you.
+Until that time, your client will need to deal directly with the Tax Credit Office.
+If you call the Tax Credit Helpline in the meantime, your client will need to be with you.
 At the start of the call they will need to:

 If your client is not with you, you'll only be able to get general advice.

-If your client doesn’t have English as a first language the Child Benefit Helpline can arrange advice through an interpreter.
-Your client can use their own interpreter but both you and the interpreter must be present, along with your client, when you call.
+If your client doesn't have English as a first language, the Tax Credit Helpline can arrange advice through an interpreter.
+Your client can use their own interpreter, but both you and the interpreter must be present, along with your client, when you call.

-If you need to call the Child Benefit Helpline you'll need to be able to answer security questions about your client and about yourself.
-This is to make sure the Child Benefit Helpline is dealing with the right customer and the right intermediary and not breaking confidentiality rules.
-It helps if you can also provide your client's Child Benefit number, or National Insurance number, if they have one.
+If you call the Tax Credit Helpline you'll need to be able to answer a number of security questions about your client and about yourself.
+This is to make sure the Tax Credit Helpline is dealing with the right customer and the right intermediary and not breaking confidentiality rules.
+You will also have to provide your client's National Insurance number if they have one.